Having HIV Means You Have AIDS

 You Have Just a Few Years to Live

 Myth.
-Everyone with HIV experiences it differently.
-Some people may develop AIDS within a few months as the virus quickly weakens their immune system.
-Many others can live for decades with HIV and have a normal life expectancy.
-You can help prevent HIV from progressing to AIDS by seeing your doctor regularly and following your doctor's recommendations.
+The truth is that many people live for decades with HIV or AIDS and have a normal or near-normal life span.
+You can help prevent HIV from progressing to AIDS by seeing your doctor regularly and following your doctor's guidance.

 You'll Know You Have HIV Because of Your Symptoms

 Myth.
 Some people don't show any signs of HIV for years after being infected.
 Many can have some symptoms within 10 days to a few weeks after infection.
 These first symptoms are similar to the flu or mononucleosis and may include fever, fatigue, rash, and sore throat.
 They usually disappear after a few weeks and you may not have symptoms again for several years.
 The only way to tell you have HIV is to get tested.